-The impact that the recent novel coronavirus ("COVID-19") global pandemic will have on our consolidated results of operations is uncertain.
-Although we have observed demand increases in our products, we anticipate that the global health crisis caused by COVID-19 may negatively impact business activity across the globe.
+The impact of the coronavirus disease ("COVID-19") pandemic will have on our consolidated results of operations is uncertain.
+Although we initially observed demand increases in our products, we anticipate that the global health crisis caused by COVID-19 may negatively impact business activity across the globe.
 We will continue to actively monitor the situation and may take further actions altering our business operations that we determine are in the best interests of our employees, customers, suppliers, and stakeholders, or as required by federal, state, or local authorities.
 It is not clear what the potential effects of such alterations or modifications may have on our business, consolidated results of operations, financial condition, and liquidity.